Work / life balance or empty Cups?

 Mary has empty Cups!

 There could be numerous reasons why Mary’s Cups are empty.
 The workplace structure might be emptying her Freedom Cup.
-The lack of progression might be emptying her Mastery Cup.
+The lack of progression or challenge might be emptying her Mastery Cup.
 The superficial relationships with co-workers might be emptying her Connection Cup.
 The day to day monotony might be emptying her Fun Cup.
 And how reliant she is on her wage might be emptying her Safety Cup.

 What Mary needs to do is develop the skills to identify and fill each Cup effectively.
 Therefore, Mary needs a Cup filling plan, and fast!